MCT-master/mct-master.github.io/_posts/2018-10-17-C-First-Day-What-Ever-Comes-Along.md

 # Diverse mobile phone selection, cheap ear plugs, 9Volt batteries, a lot of coffee, 7 rules of hacking, chocolate cream and much more: MCT students are getting ready for the mini-hackathon.

-*To wrap it up, the first workshop day on 'physical computing' surprised us in many ways.
+To wrap it up, the first workshop day on 'physical computing' surprised us in many ways.
 Exposed to new tools in webtechnology and 'hack' things, we were able to create a little jamsession.
 Some of the tools were familiar, some of them less.
 To start with the hardest challenge, around 2 or 3 out of 14 students had hands-on experiences in programming from before.
 Before we got introduced by code templates to set up a sampler, there were moments of frustration and irritation.
 This is probably unavoidable when learning new skills.
 Lerning by doing is the motto.
-Fortunately, we were able to establish a collaborative approach to learning that everyone could keep up with, regardless of background.*
+Fortunately, we were able to establish a collaborative approach to learning that everyone could keep up with, regardless of background.

 # Hacking, sound walks?

-*The sound walk methodology is a way to use man made objects like urban sound and reuse it in a different context.
-For the music context the hacking practice could be described as a tool to intrude the ways to use sound-related technology to create new, unexpected knowledge and sound.*
+The sound walk methodology is a way to use man made objects like urban sound and reuse it in a different context.
+For the music context the hacking practice could be described as a tool to intrude the ways to use sound-related technology to create new, unexpected knowledge and sound.

+# Proofing sound potentials

+In Oslo the copy machine was tested as well as magnetic card reader and alarm Box above the studio room.
+Dropping headphones on desk repeatedly while introducing distortion in the channel produced a strange and rhythimcal effect.
+Using the distortion as a filter while blowing into the headphones produced a sweeping effect.
+Tinkering and tapping on the headphones while using both distortion and tone as a filter produced several sweeping sounds.
+Fixating the mic on a note stand and using a violin bow produced some sustained sounds